How to make video and audio accessible

 • sounds indicating something happening off-screen

-If your video does not need captions, add text to the video description or close to where it's embedded on a webpage explaining why.
-For example, 'No captions provided as the video's audio does not add meaning'.
+If your video does not need captions, add text close to where it's embedded on a webpage explaining why.
+For example, 'No captions needed.
+Video has no spoken audio'.

-Videos with no audio, but with important messaging like visible text are unlikely to be accessible unless they are given an audio description.
+Videos with no audio, but with important messaging like visible text are unlikely to be accessible unless they are given either an:

-Live video streams also need captions.
-Streaming services like YouTube allow you to add live auto-captioning to your stream during setup.
+Streaming services, like our YouTube channel, allow you to add live auto-generated captioning to your stream during setup.

-The main purpose of captions is to provide information that you hear to people who cannot hear the audio.
-Your captions must accurately reflect the video audio.
+The main purpose of captions is to provide the same information you hear to people who cannot hear the audio.

 • have accurate spelling and punctuation